 - Purchase register classified into Input Goods, Input Services, Capital Goods

-- CA certificate (if refund amount exceeds Rs.
+- CA certification (if refund exceeds Rs.
 2 lakhs)

 - Bank account validation on GST portal